-There are 3 things that are required in order to have a successful garden: seeds, soil, and fertilizer.
-Each bed can take 1 seed and 1 soil.
-A Deluxe Garden Patch with 8 beds will therefore hold up to 8 seeds and 8 soils.
-There are many different types of seeds, just ask a local botanist.
-Most of these seeds are not very useful since the plants are easy enough to gather by a botanist.
+There are two things that are required in order to have a successful garden: seeds and topsoil.
+Each bed can take 1 seed and 1 topsoil.
+A Deluxe Garden Patch with 8 beds will therefore hold up to 8 seeds and 8 topsoils.
+There are many different types of seeds, however, most of these seeds are not very useful since the plants are easy enough to gather by a botanist or obtain through a retainer.
 Gardening should therefore be used to crossbreed for seeds that are rare to find or even impossible to obtain otherwise.

-The next important component of gardening is the soil.
-There exists three different types of soils, each with 3 different grades.
+Aside from seeds you will also need topsoil when planting your garden.
+There are three different types of topsoils, each with 3 different grades.
 The higher the grade, the more potent their effects.
 If you can gather or afford Grade 3 soils, then there is absolutely no reason to use Grades 1 or 2 of any soil type.

-The first and most useful type of soil is Thanalan Topsoil.
-Thanalan Topsoil increases crossbreeding chance and will be used 99 percent of the time.
+The first and most useful type of soil is Thanalan Topsoil which increases crossbreeding chance and will be used most of the time.
 The second type is Shroud Topsoil, which is used to increase yield quantity.
 Shroud soil can be used to harvest more plants per seed and even more seeds per harvest (there are a few plants that Shroud soil will not increase plant/seed yield: Blood Pepper, Broombush, Glazenut, Jute and Thavnairian Onion).
-The final soil type is La Noscean Topsoil.
-It is used to increase the likelihood of obtaining high-quality plant yields, which can be useful for Culinarians interested in using HQ materials.
+The final soil type is La Noscean Topsoil which is used to increase the likelihood of obtaining high-quality plant yields.

 A majority of the time, crossbreeding will be involved, so Grade 3 Thanalan Topsoil will be used the most.
 It can be obtained in Hammerlea, Western Thanalan, at 5AM Eorzea Time.
 The Topsoil Gathering page will give you a full list of when and where you can harvest all soils.

-Note that Grade 3 soils of any type can only be gathered by a miner with a minimum of 353 Gathering.
+Note that Grade 3 soils of any type can only be gathered by a miner.
 A miner retainer can also be sent out on ventures to bring back topsoil as well.

 A successful garden also requires tending from time to time.
 An untended garden will lead to the loss of the plants.
-Plants need to be tended at least once a day to ensure that they are doing well, otherwise they will wither and die (a few higher tier plants will need tended more often).
+Plants need to be tended at least once a day to ensure that they are doing well, otherwise they will wilt (turn purple) and eventually wither (die).
+A few higher tier plants will need tended more often.
 When a plant is ready to be harvested it will stay that way indefinitely so you can keep in the ground if you wish.